nanome-ai/plugin-superimpose-proteins/README.md

 ## Usage

-To run RMSD V2 in a Docker container:
+To run Superimpose in a Docker container:

 ```sh
 $ cd docker